RicardoLuis0/RBuild/FORMAT.md

 `include_only`: will not allow the target to be compiled by itself, only included by other targets
 `binary_folder_override`: override output folder for binary (from `working_folder\arch\target\bin`) to this for target
-`project_binary_override`: override `project_binary` property for the target
+`project_binary_override`: override `project_binary` property for the target `target_folder_override`: override the folder where the target's output files (obj/bin/etc) will be stored, if the folder is already another target, don't forget to specify `project_binary_override` to prevent overwriting the output executable